 Forum & Forum Expanded

 The programmes of the Forum and Forum Expanded aim to expand the understanding of what film is, to test the boundaries of convention and open up fresh perspectives to help grasp cinema and how it relates to the world in new ways.
-The programmes can include anything that serves these ends: contemporary and historical, analogue and digital film, installation art, performance and music.
+They present a wide range of cinematic forms: contemporary and historical, analogue and digital film, auteur and genre cinema, essays, hybrid and documentary formats, installations, performances and music.

 What fits into the programme is defined by the filmmakers’ stance towards their medium rather than the question of what commercial potential a film may have.
-The cinematic form is never subordinate to the content.
-Both selection committees see their selections as a laboratory and a workshop.
+Only in interaction with the artistic form do contents, positions and essential social, cultural and political questions become apparent.
+The selection committees of both sections regard the works they select as a laboratory or workshop.

 The heated public discussions which defined the early years of the Forum, when it stood “between the barricades and the ivory tower”, as the title of a book published for its 30th anniversary put it, still play an important role in the film culture and cinematic discourse nurtured by the Forum and Forum Expanded to this day.
-The filmmakers and artists participate in wide-ranging discussions with the audience after every screening.
-At the lab cinema at the silent green Kulturquartier, where the entire Forum Expanded programme as well as a selection of the Forum programme are presented, post-screening discussions are conducted with those involved in the films themselves as well as additional guests, the idea being to move beyond the individual works and establish broader connections.
+The filmmakers and artists participate in wide-ranging discussions with the audience after every screening which go beyond the individual works to establish broader connections.

-Barbara Wurm has been heading the section since August 2023.
-Ulrich Ziemons heads Forum Expanded since September 2021 (until 2024 together with Ala Younis).
+In August 2023, Barbara Wurm became head of the Forum section while Ulrich Ziemons has headed Forum Expanded since September 2021 (together with Ala Younis until 2024).

 Karina Griffith